 Take a walk in the past

-Røverstuen is a large circular sink hole, which is about 12 meters deep and 35 meters in diameter.
+The sinkhole is about 12 meters deep and 35 meters wide.